 - Perform hand hygiene frequently, especially before touching the mouth, nose or eyes, after touching public installations such as handrails or door knobs or when hands are contaminated by respiratory secretion after coughing or sneezing.
-Wash hands with soap and water for at least 20 seconds, then dry with a disposable paper towel or hand dryer.
-When hands are not visibly soiled, clean them with 70-80% alcohol-based handrub as an effective alternative.
+Wash hands with liquid soap and water, and rub for at least 20 seconds.
+Then rinse with water and dry with a disposable paper towel or hand dryer.
+If hand washing facilities are not available, or when hands are not visibly soiled, hand hygiene with 70 to 80% alcohol-based handrub is an effective alternative.

 - Cover your mouth and nose with tissue paper when sneezing or coughing.
-Dispose the soiled tissues into a lidded rubbish bin, then wash hands thoroughly.
+Dispose of soiled tissues into a lidded rubbish bin, then wash hands thoroughly.

 - When having respiratory symptoms, wear a surgical mask, refrain from work or school, avoid going to crowded places and seek medical advice promptly.

 - Affected children are advised to stay away from school for 5 days from the onset of swelling to prevent the spread of the disease.